 Recognize your opportunities and threats

-Recognizing opportunities and threats is a neccessary step in the SWOT analysis process.
+Recognizing opportunities and threats is a necessary step in the SWOT analysis process.
 Opportunities are external factors that can benefit your restaurant, while threats are external factors that can harm your restaurant.

 To best identify these elements, consider the following: